postgresml/pgcat/README.md

 ### Direct Postgres

 Always good to have a base line.
-Note, at 128 clients, having our pooler ends up being faster.

 #### Runs